dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 There must be good reasons behind this design in Kotlin but why last expression in function always needs ``return`` is a mystery for me.

-In practice, I had no problems with it except when transforming Kotlin lambdas into methods and the other way round.
-The code has to be modified to add/remove ``return`s.
+In practice, I had no problems with it except when transforming Kotlin lambdas into methods and the other way round because the code has to be modified to add/remove ``return``s.

 #### Getting Class object